phoneyourrep/phone-your-rep-api/README.md

 gem install bundler
 bundle install
 ```
-You can setup and then fully seed the database with one command:
+You can setup and then fully seed the database with one command
 ```
 rake db:pyr:setup
 ```